Best Selling Laptops

 We also have a due diligence program in place to better understand conflict minerals in our supply chain.
 This program complies with the requirements of the U.S. Securities and Exchange Commission’s Dodd-Frank ruling and the OECD guidance.
 The main components of this program include:

-Overall conflict-free status improved from 80% to 82% of suppliers by spending.
+Overall conflict-free status improved to 97% from 89%.